jose1711/duckyPad/duckyscript3_beta_test.md

 #### `OLED_BITMAP file`

 Display a monochrome image at the current cursor location.
-You must first convert the file using `img2bits.py` utility and place it in the `img/` directory on the SD card.
+You must first convert the file using `img2bits.py` utility (see `resources/img_command`) and place it in the `img/` directory on the SD card.
 If you want to use a file as a profile default background, it should be named `profileN`, where N is a profile number.

 #### `OLED_SYMBOL symbol`

-Display a custom 6x10 symbol, use `txt2symbol.py` script to generate a command argument from a text definition.
+Display a custom 6x10 symbol, use `txt2symbol.py` (see `resources/img_command`) script to generate a command argument from a text definition.
 Example:
 ```
 DEFINE CARET 4:
 DEFINE ACUTE 24